Chandler Implant-Supported Dentures

 You may be a candidate for implant-supported dentures if you’re healthy enough for dental implants.
 Not only are they much more stable than traditional dentures, but they also protect your long-term oral health.
 That’s because once you’ve lost your teeth, your body begins to resorb your jawbone.
 Implants stop this process by sending signals to your body that your jawbone is still needed.

 At your first overdenture appointment, we will take digital x-rays and impressions of your mouth.
 Dr. Walden will use these scans to design the overdenture, ensuring your new teeth fit your mouth perfectly.

 Next, the doctor will surgically implant the titanium root forms in your jaw.
-If you would like to be sedated for that appointment, we can do that for you.
+If you want to be sedated for that appointment, we can do that for you.

 We will wait for the surgery sites to heal before proceeding, which will take several months.
 During this time, the titanium root forms will bond with your jawbone, a process called osseointegration.
-When fully healed, each new root form is as secure as a natural tooth root.
+Each new root form is as secure as a natural tooth root when fully healed.
 Your implants are now ready to support your new denture.
 At your next visit, Dr. Walden will attach your new arch of teeth to the implants, restoring your smile and your bite.
 You will feel like you have your own teeth again.

 Dental Implants and Bone Grafts

 It’s common for patients to need bone grafts before they’re ready for implants.
 The longer you have been edentulous, or without teeth, the more likely you’ll need a bone graft.

 Fortunately, bone grafts are very effective at restoring the jawbone.
-If you need them, Dr. Walden will surgically insert them several months before placing the implant root forms.
+If you need them, Dr. Walden will surgically insert them for several months before placing the implant root forms.
 Though implant overdentures with bone grafts can be costly and they do take time, they offer a level of oral rehabilitation that other tooth replacement options can’t compete with.